Chandu-Sasidharan/bio-baum-bauer/README.md

 | Frontend | `VITE_FRONTEND_URL`                                  | Used in Stripe redirect URLs and SEO tags.                          |
 | Frontend | `VITE_STRIPE_PUBLIC_KEY`                             | Publishable key injected into Stripe Elements.                      |

-Maintain separate `.env.prod` and `.env.staging` files when deploying with `docker-compose.deploy.yml`—the compose file mounts those explicitly.
+Maintain dedicated `backend/.env.stage` and `backend/.env.prod` files for the staging/production compose files.
 In production/staging the frontend envs are injected at build time via the `VITE_STRIPE_PUBLIC_KEY`, `VITE_FRONTEND_URL`, and `VITE_API_BASE_URL` Docker build args (wired up in the GitHub Actions workflows), so you don’t need to keep those values in `frontend/.env.*` unless you are building images manually on the server.

+## Environments

+- **Development (local)** – `docker-compose.yml` builds from local sources, mounts the repo for hot reload, and uses `frontend/.env` + `backend/.env`.
+Ports: frontend `3000`, backend `4000`.
+- **Staging** – `docker-compose.stage.yml` pulls GHCR images tagged `:staging` for both services, loads backend config from `backend/.env.stage`, and joins the external `edge_net` network.
+Frontend env is baked in at image build via CI secrets.
+- **Production** – `docker-compose.prod.yml` pulls GHCR images tagged `:latest`, loads backend config from `backend/.env.prod`, and also uses the shared `edge_net` network.

+To mimic stage/prod locally you can `docker login ghcr.io` and run the relevant compose file (after creating the `edge_net` network with `docker network create edge_net || true` and adding the correct backend env file).
+No frontend env file is needed for those images because their values are compiled at build time.

 ## Quick Start (Docker Compose)